awesomealex1/faithful-reasoning/README.md

 ├── .env.example                     # Example environment file
 ├── .env                             # Your environment file
 ├── configs/                         # Hydra configs
 │   ├── config.yaml                  # Default config values that will be replaced by experiment config │   ├── data/                        # Directory containing dataset config files, that will be used in the experiment config files
 │   ├── data_loader/                 # Directory containing one default data loader config file
 │   ├── decoder/                     # Directory containing decoder config files (e.g., DeCoRe, Baseline, DoLa, ITI), that will be used in the experiment config files
 │   ├── experiment/                  # Directory containing experiment config files per decoder │   └── model/                       # Directory containing model config files, that will be used in the experiment config files
 ├── data/                            # Directory containing dataset files ├── docs/                            # Directory containing assets for documentation ├── notebooks/                       # Jupyter notebooks directory, only for creating plots ├── retrieval_heads/                 # Directory containing pre-computed retrieval heads ├── scripts/
 │   ├── main.py                      # The main script for evaluating the runs
 └── src/
     ├── __init__.py
-    ├── configs.py                   # Handle hydra configs
+    ├── configs.py                   # Handle Hydra configs
     ├── datasets/                    # Dataset classes
     ├── factories.py                 # Factory functions to help with instantiating dataset, model, and metric classes.
 Called in the run.py
-    ├── metrics/                     # Metrics classes (the name has to be the same as the dataset classes) ├── models/                      # Model classes, instatiating the selected models and decoder method ├── run.py                       # The run manager, handling the selection of dataset, model, and metric classes, initialising WandB, etc.
+    ├── metrics/                     # Metrics classes (the name must match the dataset classes) ├── models/                      # Model classes, instantiating the selected models and decoder method ├── run.py                       # The run manager, handling the selection of dataset, model, and metric classes, initializing WandB, etc.
-    └── utils
+    └── utils/
         ├── __init__.py
         ├── common_utils.py          # Common utility functions
         ├── modelling_llama.py       # Minimally modified from the Retrieval head repository ├── modelling_mistral.py     # Minimally modified from the Retrieval head repository └── modelling_qwen2.py       # Minimally modified from the Retrieval head repository
 ```